Roachns/Recruit-to-Riches/README.md

 National Football League Draft Data: https://www.pro-football-reference.com/years/2017/draft.htm

 ### Vizualization Inspiration
 Our team will present our findings in a variety of vizualizations including waffle charts, heat maps, bubble charts, and other to be determined more complex vizuals.
+[Vizualizations ideas](example_visuals.md)